-Registered Psychologists – Again, employers cannot afford to have a fulltime staff member mentor and sit in with a graduate candidate who needs supervision before they can become a registered psychologist.
+Registered Psychologists – Employers cannot afford to have a fulltime staff member mentor and sit in with a graduate candidate who needs supervision before they can become a registered psychologist.
 As a result they are looking for registered and highly experienced candidates, who are in short supply.
 In addition, not all companies can provide sponsorship and most employers are looking for candidates willing to remain long-term.

 Occupational Therapists – Once again, experienced and registered candidates are in short supply.
 Most current candidates are graduates.
 In addition, employers with vacancies in remote locations struggle to attract suitable candidates due to accommodation difficulties.